tslocke/hobocookbook/manual/dryml-guide.markdown

 {.dryml}

-# Nested Parameters
+# Nested parameters

 As we've discussed at the start of this guide, one of the main motivations for the creation of DRYML was to deliver a higher degree of *re-use* in the view layer.
-One of the great challenges of re-use is the constant tension it has with flexibility.
-The greater the need for flexibility, the harder it is to re-use existing code.
+One of the great challenges of re-use is managing the constant tension between re-use and flexibility: the greater the need for flexibility, the harder it is to re-use existing code.
 This has a very direct effect on the *size* of things that we can successfully re-use.
 Take the humble hypertext link for example.
-A link is a link is a link -- there's only so much you could really want to change.
-It's not surprising then that long ago we stopped having to assemble links from fragments of HTML text.
-Rails has it's `link_to` helper, and Hobo Rapid has it's `<a>` tag.
-At the other extreme, reusing an entire photo gallery, or interactive calendar is extremely difficult.
-Again no surprise--these things have been built from scratch over and over again.
-Each time something slightly (or very) different is needed.
-A single, say, calendar component that is flexible enough to cover every eventuality would be so complicated that configuring it would be more effort that starting over.
+A link is a link is a link -- there's only so much you could really want to change, so it's not surprising that long ago we stopped having to assemble links from fragments of HTML text.
+Rails has its `link_to` helper, and Hobo Rapid has its `<a>` tag.
+At the other extreme, reusing an entire photo gallery or interactive calendar is extremely difficult.
+Again no surprise--these things have been built from scratch over and over again, because each time something slightly (or very) different is needed.
+A single calendar component that is flexible enough to cover every eventuality would be so complicated that configuring it would be more effort than starting over.

 This tension between re-use and flexibility will probably never go away; life is just like that.
 As components get larger they will inevitably get either harder to work with or less flexible.
 What we can do though, through technologies like DRYML, is slow down the onset of these problems.
-By thinking about the fundamental challenges to re-use, we have tried to create a language in which, as components grow larger, simplicity and flexibility can be retained for longer.
+By thinking about the fundamental challenges to re-use, we have tried to create a language in which, as components grow larger, simplicity and flexibility can be retained longer.

 One of the most important features that DRYML brings to the re-use party is *nested parameters*.
 They are born of the following observations:

- - As components get larger, they are not really single components at all, but compositions of many smaller components.
+ - As components get larger, they are not really single components at all, but compositions of many smaller sub-components.

  - Often, the customisation we wish to make is not to the "super-component" but to one of the sub-components.

- - What is needed then, in a means to pass parameters and attributes, not just to the tag, but to the tag within the tag, or the tag within the tag within the tag, and so on.
+ - What is needed, then, is a means to pass parameters and attributes not just to the tag you are calling, but to the tag called within the tag, or the tag called within the tag called within the tag, and so on.

 DRYML's nested parameter mechanism does exactly that.
-Now that we've been using DRYML for some time, it turns out that you don't use this feature very often.
-But when you do use it, it's the difference between sticking with your nice high-level components or throwing them away and rebuilding from scratch.
+After you've been using DRYML for some time, you may notice that you don't use this feature very often.
+But when you do use it, it can make the difference between sticking with your nice high-level components or throwing them away and rebuilding from scratch.
 A little use of nested parameters goes a long way.

-## An Example
+## An example

 To illustrate the mechanism, we'll build up a small example using ideas that are familiar from Rapid.
 This is not a Rapid guide though, so we'll define these tags from scratch.
 First off, the `<card>` tag.
-This captures the very familiar idea that web pages often display collections of some kind of object as small "cards": comments, friends, discussion threads...
+This captures the very common pattern of web pages displaying collections of some kind of object as small "cards": comments, friends, discussion threads, etc.

     <def tag="card">
       <div class="card" merge-attrs>